Tobias-Thor/Reactify-Your-Resume-JavaScript-2-Projektuppgift-Tobias-Thor/README.md

 ---

-# My Portfolio - Tobias Thor
+# My Portfolio - Tobias Thor (SCROLL UP FOR SWEDISH)

 ## Description
 This project is an interactive and responsive single-page application (SPA) built with React.
 It serves as my personal portfolio and CV.